gleicher/gleicher.github.io/content/pages/Advice/gradschoolfaq.md

 Some thoughts:

-- It is difficult to justify a PhD in terms of career opportunities(unless you want to work in a government lab or be a professor).
+- It is difficult to justify a PhD in terms of career opportunities (unless you want to work in a government lab or be a professor).
 - The real justification for a PhD is the personal growth experience.
 If you poo-poo this, then its probably not for you.
 - While the time commitment for a PhD seems huge (and it is!), it really is an investment in yourself.
 Besides, you will probably find grad school to be a lot of fun.
 In hindsight, most people look back on it as one of the best times in their lives. (while you're going through it it might seem hellish, but in hindsight)

 ## 9. What area of CS should I work in?

-Graphics, of course :-)
+~~Graphics, of course :-)~~

+{{% dimbox %}}
+I won't even talk about graphics, since I don't consider myself active in the area.

+My current advice to new students: be open minded.
+The coolest parts of computer science (probably) haven't been invented yet.
+{{% /dimbox %}}

 Seriously, you should work in an area that you enjoy working in.
 Especially if you are getting a PhD.